 Description of the Red-necked Grebe

 The Red-necked Grebe is a large grebe with a yellowish bill, dark gray upperparts, and a white throat and cheeks.
-Reddish neck and breast.
+The reddish neck and breast in breeding plumage give it its name.

 Length: 18 in.
 Wingspan: 24 in.